jaepass/commercejs-vuejs-cart/README.md

 </template>
 ```

-The data `productId` and `quantity` that were emitted from the `ProductItem` component will be received in the handling
+The data `productID` and `quantity` that were emitted from the `ProductItem` component will be received in the handling
 method.
 Let's go ahead and create the helper handling method and call it `handleAddToCart()`.
 As mentioned, we will need
-to pass in the required parameters `productId` and `quantity` of the product.
-We can destructure the variables we need
+to pass in the required parameters `productID` and `quantity` of the product item.
+We destructure the variables as these
-from the event's arguments.
+will be properties that will resolve into the cart object.

 ```js
 /**